previsionio/prevision-python/docs/source/getting_started.rst

 Configuring the datasets
 ------------------------

 To start a usecase you need to specify the datasets to be used and their configuration.
 Note that a *DescriptionsDataset* is required while a *QueriesDataset* is optional during training (used for scoring).
-To get a full documentation check the api reference of the :class:`.DescriptionsColumnConfig` and the :class:`.QueriesColumnConfig` in :ref:`text_similarity_reference`.

 .. code-block:: python